skelton-group/Phonopy-Spectroscopy/README.md

 Please see the documentation of the codes for instructions on how to install them on your system.

 This code does not currently ship with a `setup.py` script.
-After cloning or downloading and unpacking the repository, add it to your `PYTHONPATH` so that the command-line scripts can locate `SpectroscoPy`, e.g.:
+After cloning or downloading and unpacking the repository, add it to your `PYTHONPATH` so that the command-line scripts can locate `spectroscopy`, e.g.:

-`export PYTHONPATH=${PYTHONPATH}:/Volumes/Data/Repositories/Phonopy-Spectroscopy`
+`export PYTHONPATH=${PYTHONPATH}:/Volumes/Data/Repositories/Phonopy-Spectroscopy/lib`

 The command-line scripts are in the [Scripts](./Scripts) directory.
 For convenience, you may wish to add this folder to your `PATH` variable, e.g.:

-`export PATH=${PATH}:/Volumes/Data/Repositories/Phonopy-Spectroscopy/Scripts`
+`export PATH=${PATH}:/Volumes/Data/Repositories/Phonopy-Spectroscopy/scripts`

+You will also need to make the scripts executable:

+`chmod +x scripts/*`

 For a description of the command-line arguments the scripts accept, call them with the `-h` option, e.g.: